paulsinclair51/briteTest/README.md

 LiteTest has been exercised in a POSIX environment; however, users must confirm correct behavior in their own environment.

 Copyright (c) 2026 paulsinclair51
-SPDX-License-Identifier: MIT
+SPDX-License-Identifier: MIT.
 See the LICENSE file in the repository root for details.

 ## Comparison to Other Testing Frameworks